Yash-Singh1/epack/docs/advanced/events.md

 # Events

 Multiple events occur inside a Chrome DevTools Panel. `epack` allows you to listen for these events simply by defining a function in the `Window` object.
+Note that these events don't trigger in sidebars.
 Here is a list of callbacks and their arguments. _Brought from the official chrome.devtools documentation and MDN documentation_:

 ## onShown